awslabs/aws-dotnet-distributed-cache-provider/README.md

 var app = builder.Build();
 ...
 ```
-Where `dynamo_sessions_cache_table` is the name of the underlying table.
+Where `existing_dynamo_sessions_cache_table` is the name of the underlying table.

-There are a few configurable options that the user has at their discretion to use.
+For more information about .NET's session state middleware, see [this article](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/app-state?view=aspnetcore-6.0) and specifically [this section](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/app-state?view=aspnetcore-6.0#configure-session-state).

+Here are the available options to configure the `DynamoDBDistributedCache`.
-* TableName - string - The name of the table to be used as the underlying table
+* **TableName** - string - required - The name of an existing table that will be used to store the cache data.
-* CreateTableIfNotExists - boolean - If the table specified does not exist, should the library create the table
+* **CreateTableIfNotExists** - boolean - optional - If the table specified does not exist, should the library create the table
-* * It should be noted that when this feature is used, it does not turn on Health Checks on the new DynamoDB Table.
+     * It should be noted that when DynamoDBDistributedCache creates a table, it does not turn on Health Checks on the new DynamoDB Table.
 The user should strongly consider turning this on if the cache needs to be highly available in the user's application.
 See more [here](https://aws.amazon.com/builders-library/implementing-health-checks/).
-* ConsistentReads - boolean - DynamoDB is a distributed eventually consistent database, which means that a given time, its not a guarantee that all the replications have the same data for a given item.
-The user has the option to require data reads be consistent across all replications to make sure it is the most up to date value, although at a performance hit.
-See more [Here](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/HowItWorks.ReadConsistency.html)
+* **ConsistentReads** - boolean - optional - By default, DynamoDB offers "eventually consistent reads" which may not reflect the results of a recently completed write operation.
+Set this to true to enforce "strongly consistent reads", which will return the most up-to-date data.
+Enabling strongly consistent reads may have higher latency and use more throughput capacity.
+See more [Here](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/HowItWorks.ReadConsistency.html).
-* TTLAttributeName - string - One of DynamoDB's features is Time To Live (TTL) where we can specify how long an item should remain in the database before it is deleted.
-IDistributedCache's [Set](https://docs.microsoft.com/en-us/dotnet/api/microsoft.extensions.caching.distributed.idistributedcache.set?view=dotnet-plat-ext-6.0#microsoft-extensions-caching-distributed-idistributedcache-set(system-string-system-byte()-microsoft-extensions-caching-distributed-distributedcacheentryoptions)) function takes a [parameter](https://docs.microsoft.com/en-us/dotnet/api/microsoft.extensions.caching.distributed.distributedcacheentryoptions?view=dotnet-plat-ext-6.0) specifiying this information.
+* **TTLAttributeName** - string - optional - One of DynamoDB's features is Time To Live (TTL) where we can specify how long an item should remain in the database before it is deleted.
+IDistributedCache's [Set](https://docs.microsoft.com/en-us/dotnet/api/microsoft.extensions.caching.distributed.idistributedcache.set?view=dotnet-plat-ext-6.0#microsoft-extensions-caching-distributed-idistributedcache-set(system-string-system-byte()-microsoft-extensions-caching-distributed-distributedcacheentryoptions)) function takes a [DistributedCacheEntryOptions parameter](https://docs.microsoft.com/en-us/dotnet/api/microsoft.extensions.caching.distributed.distributedcacheentryoptions?view=dotnet-plat-ext-6.0) specifiying this information.
 The user has the option to set the attribute name this information will stored under in the DynamoDB Table.

-The options can be used in the following way
+The options can be used in the following way:
 ```csharp
 var builder = WebApplication.CreateBuilder(args);
 builder.Services.AddAWSDynamoDBDistributedCache(options =>